augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/performance.md

 # Performance Optimization

-This document provides guidelines and best practices for optimizing the performance of the Task Execution Layer.
+This document provides guidelines and best practices for optimizing the performance of the Task Execution Service.

 ## Performance Considerations

-The Task Execution Layer's performance is critical for the overall system responsiveness and throughput.
+The Task Execution Service's performance is critical for the overall system responsiveness and throughput.
 Key performance considerations include:

 1. **Task Execution Throughput**: The number of tasks that can be executed per unit of time
 2. **Task Execution Latency**: The time taken to execute individual tasks